RiverArchitect/RA_wiki/wiki/DevModule.md

 	Namespaces are one honking great idea -- let's do more of those!
 ```

 The *River Architect Wiki* for developers assumes a basic understanding of *Python3*, object-oriented programming, the *markdown* language and basics in *HTML*.
+In order to ensure quality, we test and debug new code before pushing it, and we run spell checkers before updating the Wiki (albeit we cannot guarantee that the writing is 100 percent correct, we do our best).

 # Add a module to *River Architect* <a name="addmod"></a>